farajabien/monee/README.md

 Most of us _think_ we know where our money goes.
 Until the end of the month, when it’s gone — and we’re left with screenshots of Mpesa messages and good intentions.

-**MONEE** is your simple, personal money assistant — built for real life in Kenya.
+**MONEE** is your simple, personal money assistant — built for real life in Kenya 🇰🇪.
 It helps you **track, understand, and plan your money** — all in one beautiful daily ritual.

 ---